TheHackerWitch-Official/ch4kra.github.io/_posts/2022-07-24-HTB-Writeup-baby-BoneChewerCon.markdown

 date: 2022-07-24 09:00:00 -0500
 description: Baby BoneChewerCon is a HackTheBox challenge that involves parsing information from a debugger.
 img: bonechewer/header.png
-tags: [HTB, Writeup, baby BoneChewerCon, debugger, OWASP Top 10]
+tags: [HackTheBox, HTB, Writeup, baby BoneChewerCon, debugger, OWASP Top 10]
 ---

 To solve this challenge, navigate to the webpage and enter any data in the input box.
 I simply put "The Hacker Witch."